The Snatch Game (RuPaul's Drag Race season 3)

-"Snatch Game" is the sixth episode of the third season of the American television series RuPaul's Drag Race.
+"The Snatch Game" is the sixth episode of the third season of the American television series RuPaul's Drag Race.
 It originally aired on February 21, 2011.
-Aisha Tyler and Amber Rose are special guests.

 The episode's main challenge has contestants play Snatch Game.
-Stacy Layne Matthews wins the challenge for her impersonation of Mo'Nique.
-Mariah is eliminated from the completion after placing in the bottom two and losing a lip-sync contest against Delta Work to "Looking for a New Love" by Jody Watley.
+Aisha Tyler and Amber Rose are special guests.Stacy Layne Matthews wins the main challenge for her impersonation of Mo'Nique.
+Mariah is eliminated from the completion after placing in the bottom and losing a lip-sync contest against Delta Work to "Looking for a New Love" (1987) by Jody Watley.

 Episode

-Stacy Layne Matthews won the episode's main challenge.
+Stacy Layne Matthews (pictured in 2018) wins the episode's main challenge.